tsingmessage/tsingmessage.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
     Left: Interpreting the representation of one endophenotype via decoding.
 Right: Visual interpretation of endophenotypes sorted from major to minor effects on the face.
+Red areas refer to inward changes while blue areas refer to outward changes of the face with respect to the geometric center of the head.
 </div>